 Stand firm and don’t be manipulated!

 Whether it comes from an ex-husband, a family member, or your children, manipulation is used to control you.
 Some people use guilt, subtle accusations of inadequacy, or playing on your heart strings to get from you what they want.
 If someone is being coercive and it feels yucky it’s a good sign that they are using manipulation.
 Successful single moms stand up for themselves and believe in themselves.
 They don’t tolerate manipulation from others.

 How to be a successful single mother starts with believing you have what it takes to raise successful and well adjusted children.
 Your instincts for what is right and good to do in a situation are usually the the best.
 Trust that you are enough and that you are an asset to your family.
 Growing and learning from outside sources is always a good idea.
 We all have room for growth.
 But being confident in yourself where you are helps build confidence in your children as well.

 Take off your glasses of comparison!

 Susie Social Media seems to have it all together.
 She’s a perfect size 2 and her kids are the best at sports and academics.
 Jenny Gym Rat works out every day and is training for a half marathon.
 And Carol CEO runs her own company and lives in that giant house on the hill.
-And each of them is struggling with comparison, same as you.
+And each of them are struggling with comparison same as you.
 No one in the history of the world has achieved perfection.
-When you compare yourself to others, you sacrifice what’s amazing about yourself.
+When you compare yourself to others you sacrifice what’s amazing about yourself.
 Celebrate who you are.
-Chances are good that someone out there wishes she were you.
+Chances are good that someone out there wishes she was you.

 What habits have you observed in successful single moms?